18 easy ways to make your spa more eco-friendly

 Paper hand towels are easy to get rid of.
-Simply put a basket filled with facecloths in the bathroom or next to sinks and a small basket beside it.
+Put a basket filled with facecloths in the bathroom or next to sinks and a small basket beside it.
 A small sign might be helpful to explain to clients to dispose of towels into the laundry basket after one use.

 •Using plastic table and cart mats

-I used to put a paper towel down on the table with the supplies I needed and tossed it after each client.
-I put out a plastic table mat and just clean it with disinfectant between each client.
+I used to put a paper towel on the table with the needed supplies and tossed it after each client.
+I put out a plastic table mat and cleaned it with disinfectant between each client.

-I used to make multiple trips throughout the year to pick up cleaning supplies at the grocery store.
+I made multiple trips throughout the year to pick up cleaning supplies at the grocery store.

-Now I buy a year’s supply of my laundry detergent, cleaning supplies, garbage bags, kleenex etc., at one time at the grocery store.
+Now, I buy a year’s supply of my laundry detergent, cleaning supplies, garbage bags, kleenex, etc., at once at the grocery store.

 •Bulk supply orders